 Beginning at the VT Labor Relations Board level (run by Richard Park who has deep connections to UVM), UVM’s evidence suppression efforts were relentless, where their legal team made every attempt at blocking incriminating documents from entering into the record, despite their obvious direct relevance to my wrongful denial grievance.

 To show how desperate UVM became about suppressing the truth about my challenging teaching, and how popular it was with students, UVM even moved to block entry to the record of student evaluations of my teaching for the year I was reviewed (which showed I was highly rated).
 Meanwhile, UVM filed a motion to fish for any dirt on me, my students, and supportive colleagues.
-The motion demanded that I hand over all private (non-UVM) emails, Verizon text messages, and Facebook messenger texts, a motion UVM lost.
+The motion demanded that I hand over all private (non-UVM) emails, Verizon text messages, and Facebook messenger texts, a motion UVM lost (mainly, I argue, because it would have ultimately given me the right to obtain the same emails and texts from UVM officials).

-This followed earlier unsuccessful attempts by the Chair at deleting records that contradicted the Chair’s negative (later proven wrong) comments about my highly regarded teaching.
-Clearly, the University of Vermont had to bury the truth in order to protect the outrageous, and very transparent, efforts by the Chair to remove me from my teaching position, and to win their case.
+This followed earlier unsuccessful attempts by the Chair at deleting records that I argued contradicted the Chair’s negative (later proven wrong) comments about my highly regarded teaching.
+Clearly, in my opinion, the University of Vermont had to bury the truth in order to protect the what I argue were outrageous efforts by the Chair to remove me from my teaching position, and to win their case.

-This ruling took place despite justices having in their hands a key incriminating document (teaching evaluation guidelines, authored by the Chair of the department of economics, that proved my procedural rights were violated), a document submitted with my motion.
-The document showed that the Chair of the economics department was required to conduct reviews of a teacher (and provide feedback) when such reviews are requested by that teacher.
+This ruling took place despite justices having in their hands a key incriminating document (teaching evaluation guidelines, authored by the Chair of the department of economics, that showed that my procedural rights were violated), a document submitted with my motion.
+The document showed that the Chair of the economics department was required to conduct reviews of a teacher (and provide feedback) when such reviews are requested by that teacher (requests for peer reviews that the evidence in the record showed I had made and the Chair had acknowledged and stated unequivocably in writing that she would conduct).

 Evidence was already in the record proving that I had clearly made requests to the Chair asking for reviews of my teaching (shown in emails admitted into evidence) — emails that showed the Chair agreed to conduct such reviews and to provide feedback to me so that I would be sure to be meeting expectations in terms of what and how I should be teaching.
 Yet the Chair inexplicably never conducted any such reviews, as evidence included in the record showed, and the Supreme Court had in their possession.